 Wareham Genealogical Database 1086-2017 'WGD1086-2017'.

-- The Wareham Genealogical Database 1086-2015 is a database designed using Lotus Approach©.
+- The Wareham Genealogical Database 1086-2017 is a database designed using Lotus Approach©.
 Due to the amount of information being found and with the need to search that information quickly, a database was the obvious choice for storage of this information.
-Currently the database is approaching twenty nine thousand records, each record representing a different individual!
+Currently the database is approaching thirty thousand records, each record representing a different individual!
 Each record contains as much information as possible about each person, including First and Middle names; address lived at; dates of birth/christening/marriage/death; parents/siblings/childrens names and ages; information source; information supplier; other information as provided.
-The database construction began in 1998 and is currently injoying its 16th 'birthday'.
+The database construction began in 1998 and is currently injoying its 18th 'birthday'.

-- The WGD1086-2015 is stored on a private computer system that only the database designer/owner has access to.
+- The WGD1086-2017 is stored on a private computer system that only the database designer/owner has access to.
 It is not available via the Internet.
-Enquiries to search the database may be sent to the designer/owner, using the appropriate search form.
+Enquiries to search the database may be sent to the designer/owner, using the appropriate Search Form.
 Use this link: Search Form

 - The database has records dating from approx 1086 with a Hugonnis De Quarham (Hugh Wareham) to almost the present day.
 The majority of the records are from the 17th, 18th, 19th and 20th centuries.
 Prior to this the records become sparse due to the lack of information available, however there are a few records taken from historial documents covering the 16th, 15th, 14th, 13th centuries and indications of Warehams/Warhams living around 1150 and before.